-News about The Social Work Club can be found on the Social Work bulletin board next to the Department's Main Office (W363 Thompson Hall), and through the social work student listserv.
+News about The Social Work Club can be found through the social work student listserv.

 - B. E-Mail Listserv The use of technology continues to become more and more important in today's society.
-Fredonia and the Department promote its use and mastery by students so that you can be effective leaders in the future.
+Fredonia and the department promote its use and mastery by students so that you can be effective leaders in the future.
 Several department listservs are available to share news and discuss issues.
 Sociology, Criminal Justice, and Social Work each have their own listserv.
 Social work majors are automatically enrolled on the social work student listserv (social-work-grp@fredonia.edu). - C. Other Department Activities You are part of a department which is multidisciplinary and offers several clubs.
-Check the Department Bulletin Boards and the Department pages on the Fredonia website for information about activities. - D. Other Fredonia Student Activities -Fredonia offers many opportunities for social, intellectual, and physical development ranging from Fraternities/Sororities to Honor Societies to Sports Clubs.
+Check the Department Bulletin Boards and the Department pages on the Fredonia website for information about activities. - D. Other Fredonia Student Activities Fredonia offers many opportunities for social, intellectual, and physical development ranging from Fraternities/Sororities to Honor Societies to Sports Clubs.
 A description and listing of these activities can be found in the Catalog.
 In addition, the university, individual departments, offices, and the Office of Campus Life sponsor special events throughout the year.
 Events are published in The Leader (the student newspaper), the Campus Report, and fliers distributed campus-wide.
 Check with the Information Desk at the Williams Center or call Campus Life at 673-3143 to get more information or to become more involved.